We have a big responsibility when you use our services!

 Delete their entire IMatr account

-For users looking to amass citizen award points for their platform activities, a user's information must remain on our platform for at least the 1 year qualifying period.
+For users looking to amass citizen award points for their platform activities, user's information must remain on our platform for at least the 1 year qualifying period.
 Temporary content and user information, deleted prior to the qualifying period cannot be used and recognized towards award venues.
 Users uninterested in being recognized for their contributions to their society and Canadian democracy, may delete their information at anytime.

 In certain cases, iMatr retains data for limited periods when it is required for legitimate business or legal purposes.
 Users can read about iMatr's data retention periods, to see how long it takes our platform to delete user information.